yogeshxd/FraudBlock/README.md

 # FraudBlock

+![GitHub](https://img.shields.io/github/last-commit/yogeshxd/FraudBlock)

 ### NOTE: Devlopement of this project has been stopped because I working on newer projects so this repository will not receving any updates.

-![GitHub](https://img.shields.io/github/last-commit/yogeshxd/FraudBlock)
+### Last Update: Fixed issues with connecting with metamask.

 ### Blockchain based Fake product identification Solution using QR Codes